rest-for-physics/rest-school/day2/session3/README.md

 rn = ROOT.TRestRun("../../data/R11567_00001_RawToTrack_Background_21hr_jgalan_2.3.15.root" )
 ```

-We need to create an event holder and tell the run instance which type of event we want to read.

-Reading each event type requires that we create an instance and inform `TRestRun` the event type we want to read.
+Reading each event type requires that we create an instance (or data holder) of the specific event type we want to read and inform the active instance `rn` of `TRestRun`.

 ```
 rawEv = ROOT.TRestRawSignalEvent()